https-seyhan/Generative-AI/README.md

    <b> Code Generation:</b> Generative AI can be used to generate code snippets, functions, or even entire programs based on existing code repositories on GitHub.
 This could assist developers by automating repetitive tasks or providing them with code suggestions.

-    Art and Design: In the context of GitHub repositories related to art or design, Generative AI can create new artworks, designs, or media based on existing examples.
+  <b>  Art and Design:</b> In the context of GitHub repositories related to art or design, Generative AI can create new artworks, designs, or media based on existing examples.
 This can be particularly useful for artists or designers looking for inspiration or to create variations of their work.

     Natural Language Processing (NLP): GitHub hosts numerous repositories with text-based data, such as code comments, documentation, or issue discussions.
 Generative AI models can be employed to create coherent and contextually relevant text, assisting with documentation or generating responses to certain prompts.